Francis' Incarnational Ministry

 Missionaries who shaped today's global outreach efforts

 One way of thinking about missionary service is to measure it against Christ's incarnation style.
 That does not mean that missionaries are supposed to become God like Jesus was.
 It does mean that missionaries allow Jesus to shine through their actions and attitudes in a way similar to how the Father shone through Jesus' actions and attitudes.
-Incarnational living means saying with Paul: "I no longer live, but Christ lives in me" (Galatians 2:20).
+Incarnational living means saying with the Apostle Paul: "I no longer live, but Christ lives in me" (Galatians 2:20).

 What was Francis of Assisi?